aramach31/jekyll-now/_posts/2020-1-28-Hello-World.md

   ![_config.yml]({{ site.baseurl }}/images/glasswhirlpool.jpg)

 I have a selfish reason for doing this though, to be completely honest.
 I want to devour more and more information that comes my way, in hopes that my retired quizzer makes a comeback.
 During the course of writing, I hope to learn and digest more than I possibly could have otherwise.
-Becoming more efficient at converting information to knowledge is my prime goal.
+Becoming more efficient at converting information to knowledge is my prime goal with my pet project.

 Well then, let's get started!